Castlevania: Plot and setting

 The Castlevania franchise heavily references the horror films produced by Universal Pictures and Hammer Film Productions.
 Creator of the series, Hitoshi Akamatsu, wanted players to feel like they were in a classic horror film.
-Werewolves, zombies, Frankenstein's monster, and Count Dracula make recurring appearances.
+Zombies, werewolves, Frankenstein's monster, and Count Dracula make recurring appearances.
 Alucard, introduced in Castlevania III: Dracula's Curse, is a reference to the character of the same name from the 1943 film, Son of Dracula.
 The games include folklore and mythological monsters such as Medusa, as well as direct references to literary horror.
 Castlevania: Bloodlines explicitly incorporates the events of Bram Stoker's Dracula into the series, and the recurring character Carmilla is based on the 1872 novel Carmilla by Joseph Sheridan Le Fanu.

 Castlevania mainly takes place in the castle of Count Dracula, who resurrects every hundred years to take over the world.
 With the exception of some games, the players assume the role of the Belmonts, a clan of vampire hunters who have defeated Dracula for centuries with the Vampire Killer.
 The Vampire Killer is a legendary whip that is passed down to their successors and can only be used by them.
 In Castlevania: Bloodlines, the whip has been inherited by John Morris, the son of Quincey Morris, who is a distant descendant of the Belmonts.
 Other recurring characters throughout the series include the dhampir Alucard, who sides with Trevor Belmont against his father Dracula in Dracula's Curse.
 Trevor is joined by Sypha Belnades, a vampire hunter who fights using magic and marries Trevor by the end of the game.
 Descendants of the Belnades clan, such as Carrie Fernandez and Yoko Belnades, would make appearances as playable characters in later titles.